alibalapour/Compact-SiT/README.md

   <li>Adding pieces of code for evaluating the results of the model</li>
 </ol>

+# Dataset
+To pre-train the model in a self-supervised manner, we need a collection of unlabeled images, which should be similar to our downstream task's images.
+As there is not any proper unlabeled dataset of histopathology images, we created our own.
+To find related datasets, we used dataset tables of <a href='https://arxiv.org/abs/2011.13971'>this</a> and <a href='https://arxiv.org/abs/2005.02561'>this</a> papers.

 # Procedure
 First, we pre-trained the SiT-Compact model on a diverse unlabeled histopathology dataset consisting of 600k images derived from known datasets (e.g., PatchCamelyon, ICIAR2018, TUPAC2016 Mitosis, and …). this dataset is available in this [link](https://drive.google.com/file/d/1JoJxnY4zPuvjVGIALE_UCpCX97i6HA8J/view?usp=sharing).